giovannipbonin/ieee-program/README.md

 During that period, when I found websites such as Coursera, MIT OpenCourseware, and a multitude of other content on the internet such as free textbooks and all that, I realized there is nothing short of motivation that can stop any of us from becoming one of the best at any field we want to excel in.

-When I started college, I had realized that I could actually learn better on my own than I could learn in class, so if that's the case for you, embrace it and pursue your passion in the way you know works best.
+When I started college, I realized that I could actually learn better on my own than I could learn in class, so if that's the case for you, embrace it and pursue your passion in the way you know works best.
 The goal of this is to be a list of resources that can be followed and give you a good coverage on what's important, specifically filling in the gaps left by a typical computer science or software engineering curriculum.
 It turned out for me that by the end of my college career I wanted to work for a startup, as that way I can have a bigger impact in something that is in its early stages and really needs to be pushed forward.
 These experiences with learning told me to go work for a startup fixing education with